-Insect or disease/Materials Amount (ai or Remarks and minimum days from last application formulated) material/A to harvest (PHI) fluazifop (Fusillade DX) Refer to label for rate based on grass species to be controlled.
-For use in non-bearing vineyards only.
-Apply to actively growing grasses, or within seven days after irrigation, as a directed spray with 1% crop oil or 0.25% nonionic surfactant.
-Identify grass weeds and adjust rates, depending on susceptibility and stage of growth as label instructs.
-Results often are erratic on grasses stressed from lack of vigor, drought, high temperature, or low fertility.
-More mature grasses and quackgrass can be controlled but may require two applications.
-Annual bluegrass and all fine fescues resist treatment.
-Do not apply to vineyards that will be harvested within one year of treatment. isoxaben + trifluralin (Snapshot 2.5 TG) 100-200 lb product/A For use in non-bearing vineyards only.
-Apply to weed- and debris-free soil.
-Do not apply at the time of planting.
-Soil must be settled with water and free from cracks following transplanting before the product can be used.
-Activate within 21 days using 0.5 inch of water or shallow cultivation before weeds begin to emerge.
-Follow label instructions for repeat treatments. napropamide (Devrinol) 4 lb ai/A Preemergent herbicide.
-Apply after planting to firm soil, before weeds germinate.
-Requires rain or irrigation the day of treatment to wet the soil 2-4 inches deep to reduce degradation by the sun and to activate the herbicide.
-Where convenient, shallow mechanical incorporation appears to improve activity.
-Avoid exposure of transplant roots contacting soil.
-Light-sensitive and can photodecompose after 4 days.
-Low residual activity.
-Only one application can be made annually. oryzalin (Surflan) 2-4.7 lb ai/A Preemergent herbicide.
-Apply after transplanting to firm soil before weeds germinate.
-Requires irrigation, rain, or shallow cultivation (1 to 2 inches) to activate.
-Rate depends on duration of weed control desired. oxyfluorfen (Goal 2XL) 0.5-2.0 lb ai/A (1-4 qt product/A) Apply only to vineyards with healthy vines.
+Weed control timing, herbicide materials and site of action group Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Goal 2XL/oxyfluorfen 14 1 to 4 lb ai (2 to 8 quarts product) Apply only to vineyards with healthy vines and while dormant.
 Direct the spray toward the base of vines, avoiding direct plant contact.
-Use only on vines that are trained to a trellis and at least three feet above the soil surface.
+Use only on vines that are trained to a trellis and at least 3 feet above the soil surface.
 (Acts on contact, either directly on broadleaf weeds or at soil surface as weeds emerge.)
-Controls broadleaf weeds pre- and post-emergence depending on rate of application and weed species. pendimethalin (Prowl or Pendulum) 2-4 lb ai/A For use in non-bearing vineyards only.
+Controls broadleaf weeds pre- and post-emergence depending on rate of application and weed species.
+Prowl or Pendulum/pendimethalin 3 2 to 4 lb ai For use in non-bearing vineyards only.
 Pre-emergent herbicide.
-Apply to newly planted grapes before buds swell, and after ground settles around vines and cracks are gone.
-Spray directly on the ground beneath vines.
-Overhead irrigation or rain is required within seven days for herbicide activation.
+Apply to newly planted grapes before buds swell and after soil settles around vines and cracks are gone.
+Spray directly on the soil surface in the vine row.
+Overhead irrigation or rain is required within 7 days for herbicide activation.
 Affects weeds as they germinate.
-Do not feed forage or graze livestock. sethoxydim (Poast) 0.28-0.47 lb ai/A (1.5-2.5 qt product/A) Identify susceptible grasses and apply at optimum growth stage listed on label.
-Add 2 pt/A of a non-phytotoxic crop oil concentrate to improve leaf absorption.
+Do not feed forage or graze livestock.
+Poast/sethoxydim 3 0.28 to 0.47 lb ai (1.5 to 2.5 quarts product) Identify susceptible grasses and apply at optimum growth stage listed on label.
+Add 2 pints/A of a non-phytotoxic crop oil concentrate to improve leaf absorption.
 Control often is erratic on grasses stunted or stressed from drought, high temperatures, or low fertility.
 Resistant grasses include annual bluegrass and all fine fescues; quackgrass can be suppressed.
-50-days PHI.
-Do not exceed 5 pt/A per season.
+Do not exceed 5 pints/A per season.
+50-day PHI.